 I have seen four instances when managers feel we’re not ready to handle their first Junior Software Developers.
 One of those, of course, was me.
-The first time I hired a Junior Frontend Developer, I let the company owner bring someone in and took their word to be a good fit for the company.
+When I hired a Junior Frontend Developer, I let the company owner bring someone in and took their word to be a good fit for the company.

-Sadly they had no programming experience, and due to the nature of circumstance surrounding their hiring, I could not let them go.
-So I was told to have them start with data entry.
+Sadly they had no programming experience, and due to the nature of circumstances surrounding their hiring, I could not let them go.
+So my boss told me to have them start with data entry.

 Make sure they are a good fit for the company culture and your sanity:

 You might have to spend a lot of time with the person you are about to hire.

 Let that sink in for a moment.
 No matter what someone answers for, where do they see themselves in 3 or 5 years?
 The fact is even a year working with some people will make you wish 5 had passed.